kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/mxEvAPQRwhw" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 With a *ReadinessProbe* Kubernetes can check if a pod is ready to process requests.
-The application has an endpoint [/healthz](https://stackoverflow.com/questions/43380939/where-does-the-convention-of-using-healthz-for-application-health-checks-come-f) in port 3541, and we can use that to test for health.
+The application has an endpoint [/healthz](https://stackoverflow.com/questions/43380939/where-does-the-convention-of-using-healthz-for-application-health-checks-come-f) on port 3541, and we can use that to test for health.
 It will simply answer with status code 500 if it's not working and 200 if it is.

 Let's roll the version back to v1 as well, so we can test the update to v2 again.